SolidRun/Documentation/cn913x/u-boot.md

 ## Introduction

-This page describes how to build, install and update U-Boot for SolidRun Armada 8040-based devices.
+This page describes how to build, install and update U-Boot for SolidRun Marvell-CN913x-based devices.

 ## Prebuilt Binaries